robbernabe/bucket-grep/README.md

 export AWS_SECRET_ACCESS_KEY=xxxx
 ```

-Now run the script and supply the search term:
+Now run the script and supply the path to the file containing search terms, one per line:

 ```
-./grucket.sh find_me
+./grucket.sh search_terms.txt
 ```

 `grucket` will recursively search all files in the bucket matching the search term.